LibraryProjectGroup/library-project-backend/README.md

 ## Environment variables

 Database connection doesn't work without **.env** in **root** folder. .env is set to be ignored by git with .gitignore, so create one locally.
 By default the backend server will start on port 3000, which can be changed by setting `PORT` environment variable.
-Make sure backeend and frontend are using different ports.
+Make sure backend and frontend are using different ports.

 Here's an example of a .env file you can use: